ChatENV: An Interactive Vision-Language Model for Sensor-Guided Environmental Monitoring and Scenario Simulation: Introduction

 (1) \textbf{Lack of environmental context}, as most VLMs rely solely on images and ignore essential sensor data crucial for understanding and observing geographical changes \cite{liu2024changeagent}; (2) \textbf{Single-source annotation bias}, where using a single language model for data annotation limits linguistic diversity and introduces bias \cite{wang2023skyscript}; (3) \textbf{Limited spatial and semantic diversity}, since widely used datasets like LEVIR-CD \cite{chen2020levircd} and RSICap \cite{hu2025rsgpt} lack the geographic scope and object-class variety necessary for robust modeling \cite{lu2017exploring}; and (4) \textbf{Lack of interactive reasoning}, with current VLMs offering no "what-if" interfaces to support planning and hypothetical decision-making \cite{liu2024changeagent}.

+These challenges reflect two open problems in sensor-guided environmental monitoring with vision-language interaction: (i) \emph{grounding} remote sensing observations with heterogeneous environmental measurements that are noisy, intermittently missing, and sampled at different temporal granularities; and (ii) enabling \emph{interactive} multi-turn reasoning that can refine hypotheses and support scenario-oriented questions (e.g., planning or mitigation) rather than single-shot captions.
+Bridging these gaps requires models that jointly reason over imagery, time, and environmental context while maintaining conversational consistency across turns.

 To address these challenges, we introduce \textbf{ChatENV}, a unified framework that combines remote sensing images and real-world environmental sensor data.
 This combination improves the ability to detect and explain changes over time and space.
-At the core of our approach is a large-scale satellite-aerial dataset that covers a wide geographic area, includes diverse land types and object categories, and pairs every image set/pair with ground-truth sensor readings (temperature, humidity, wind speed, UV index, $PM_{10}$, CO, and more). \textbf{Our main contributions are:}
+At the core of our approach is a large-scale satellite-aerial dataset that covers a wide geographic area, includes diverse land types and object categories, and pairs each image (when available) with real-world environmental measurements (e.g., weather and air-quality variables). \textbf{Our contributions are:}

 \begin{itemize}